"That's Not Inflammable!" and other Double-Negative Adventures

 Skipping a MEAL: When to Not Use MEAL Plan Paragraphs

 If you’re familiar with the Walden University Writing Center and our recommendations, you’ve probably heard about the MEAL plan for paragraph development.
 The MEAL plan is a wonderful tool to help keep your paragraphs focused and ensure that you’re supporting your evidence with analysis.
-However, there are times when the MEAL structure doesn’t work as effectively, and I want to go over a few of those in my blog post today.
+However, there are times when the MEAL structure doesn’t work as effectively, and I want to go over a few of those in my blog post today.1.
+Introductions

 Introductions to your work generally won’t follow the MEAL plan.
 This is because in an introduction you begin more generally and get specific, culminating in your thesis statement.
 Unlike a MEAL plan paragraph, which is connected back to your thesis through the topic sentence and lead out, your introduction is doing a bit of a different job in preparing your reader for the context of your paper and ending with a focus on your argument.